Skip to main content

 Koskenkorva Viina

-A clear, grain-based vodka, often enjoyed neat or mixed in cocktails.
-A popular choice for celebrations and social gatherings.
+A clear, grain-based vodka, drunk neat or used in cocktails.
+It turns up at celebrations and gatherings across the country.

 vodka38%